kammitama5/kammitama5.github.io/_posts/2022-05-27-Friday-May-27th.md

 So that was interesting to think about, and to hear from the market that my skillset is very much in demand (which is pretty awesome).

 ## Stuff from this week
-- I went to a stats book club this week in which we went over Hypthesis testing, Pearson's Chi-Squared test, Simple vs Composite Hypotheses, Student's Distribution, Power of Test (1 - \beta), Mendelian randomization vs Clinical (funnily enough, a childhood friend just did her disseratation on this; she just graduated from Oxford in epidemiology).
+- I went to a stats book club this week in which we went over Hypothesis testing, Pearson's Chi-Squared test, Simple vs Composite Hypotheses, Student's Distribution, Power of Test (1 - \beta), Mendelian randomization vs Clinical (funnily enough, a childhood friend just did her disseratation on this; she just graduated from Oxford in epidemiology).
 Asymptotically correct test, Type I vs Type II.